-There is no end to the scientific learning you can do with ice!
+There is no end to the scientific learning you can do with ice science experiments!

 Don’t Miss: The Ultimate List of STEM Activities for Kids

-Try these fun ice cube experiments in the winter or any time of the year!
+Try these fun ice science experiments in the winter or any time of the year!

 An easy experiment where kids learn how and why salt melts ice.
 Kids can learn how to make frost on a can and how to quickly cool a glass bottle.